leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

 While the Forward Kinematics focuses on finding the coordinates of the systems based on its end effectors.
 The Inverse Kinematics, verbosely, does the oppposite.
 If the Forward Kinematics is mainly purpose is to simulate a mechanical manipulator.
 The Inverse Kinematics involves the control and manipulation of the end effector and outputs the certain joint angles to move so.
-There are two different methods on solving Inverse Kinematics (1) Numerical Solution which involves Euler's Method, and (2) Grapphcial Solution which uses Trigonometry on solving these videos.
+There are two different methods on solving Inverse Kinematics (1) Numerical Solution which involves Euler's Method, and (2) Graphical Solution which uses Trigonometry on solving these videos.

 The Video shows how can you solve the Inverse Kinematics Problem using the Graphical Method.